 Your Duty to Refer

-From 1st October 2018, certain public bodies will have a duty to refer any person who they believe may be homeless or threatened with homelessness to the local housing authority of their choice, providing that person wants to be referred for assistance.
+Certain public bodies have a duty to refer anyone who they believe may be homeless or threatened with homelessness to the local housing authority of their choice, providing that person wants to be referred for assistance.

 The law that created this duty is the Homelessness Reduction Act 2017 S10.